George de Roerich: Education

 Upon completion of his study at London University in 1920, he moved to America with his parents.
 He studied in the Indian Philology Department of Harvard University.
 At the age of 18, Roerich was already firmly rooted in his passion for Oriental studies.
 He mastered Sanskrit during his time at Harvard under the direction of Professor Charles Rockwell Lanman, whose comparative grammar lessons made a lifelong impact on George's future studies.
 Roerich also attended lectures by Professor Michael Rostovtzeff on Middle Asia influences in the art of southern Russia.
-During his years at Harvard, he wrote his first essay on Buddhism and studied classical Chinese.
+During his years at Harvard, he studied Buddhism classical Chinese.
 He received both a bachelor's and master's degree from Harvard University, then continued his education in Paris, France.

 He spent the years 1922–1923 at Paris University in Sorbonne, working in the Department of Middle Asian, Indian and Mongol-Tibetan Studies and studying in the Military Department as well as the Department of Law and Economy.
-During his time here, he cooperated with such famous orientalists as Paul Pelliot and Sylvain Lévi.
+During his time there, he worked with orientalists as Paul Pelliot and Sylvain Lévi.
 He learned Mongolian and Tibetan while also continuing his study of Chinese and Persian languages.
 He graduated with his M.A. in Indian Philology in 1923.

 Career

 Early work

 Roerich began his independent research at the age of 21.
 In November 1923, he left for Bombay with his family.
 After years of study and preparation, his dream of going to India came true.
 By December 1923, he had arrived at the base of the Himalayas as a member of a scientific expedition to Sikkim.
-The purpose of this expedition was to visit ancient monuments and Buddhist monasteries as well as to record local legends, beliefs and artistic traditions.
+The purpose of this expedition was to visit ancient monuments and Buddhist monasteries as well as to record local legends, beliefs, and artistic traditions.
 In Darjeeling, George polished his colloquial Tibetan with scholar Lama L.M.
 Dorje, who guided him in the study of Tibetan Art.
-Roerich found strong similarities between ancient Russian icon painting and the art of tankha painting in both technique and in the treatment of the subject.
+Roerich found strong similarities between ancient Russian icon painting and the art of thangka painting in both technique and in the treatment of the subject.
 He wrote: "Indeed, it seems that the Russian icon art and the Tibetan pictorial art derive their methods of work from a common source...Thus we often see on Tibetan paintings the principal figures enthroned on an island (this being usually the case when Buddha or Bodhisattva is represented).
 Similar images are frequently found on Russian icons."
 In 1925, Roerich published his first book titled Tibetan Paintings in which he attempted to define Tibetan art, its history, and the three existing schools of art in Tibet.
 David Jackson in his A History of Tibetan Painting acknowledged that in the Western scholarship, "the earliest account of Tibetan paintings styles...was that of George Roerich".